YouTube Kids comes to smart TVs

 In addition, parents who choose to turn on the app’s search feature may also inadvertently expose their kids to inappropriate content, for the same reasons.

 The app has faced controversy when its filters fail, and this continues today.
 For example, the BBC reported in March that YouTube was hosting thousands of videos designed to look like popular kids cartoons, but were actually adult-oriented parodies.
-The YouTube Kids app filters out some of these sorts of disturbing videos out, the report said, but doesn’t necessarily capture them all because of its reliance on automation.
+The YouTube Kids app filters out some of these sorts of disturbing videos, the report said, but doesn’t necessarily capture them all because of its reliance on automation.

-YouTube Kids has also in the past come under fire from consumer watchdog groups who have complained the FTC that YouTube isn’t beholden to the same policies around advertising as TV programmers are, which leads to deceptive ad practices.
-These groups said that YouTube Kids is filled videos that basically function like TV commercials, but without disclosure – including those with product placements, host selling, and company-produced promotional videos.
+YouTube Kids has also come under fire from consumer watchdog groups that have complained to the FTC that YouTube isn’t beholden to the same policies around advertising as TV programmers are, which leads to deceptive ad practices.
+These groups said that YouTube Kids is filled with videos that basically function like TV commercials, but without disclosure — including those with product placements, host selling and company-produced promotional videos.

 YouTube toes a fine line between advertising and content, saying in its own guidelines that it doesn’t consider a video from a toy company a “paid ad,” and while it may show videos of kids eating sweets, it doesn’t accept “paid ads” from candy makers.